Bow and Wanda

 We are always open to feedback as it helps us to learn and improve as a charity in our support for cats.
 Therefore, we investigate all complaints thoroughly to see what we can learn from them and where we can improve and make necessary adjustments.

 Please keep in mind that our complaints procedure is not set up to handle animal welfare concerns about a particular cat or other general cat welfare matters.
+For any animal welfare concerns, please contact the RSPCA.

 Please visit london-inner-city-kitties.org/terms for more details on how we use your data.